fxpio/tug/README.md

-Also, this project is not intended to be another complete Packagist server, or a static packages generator like Satis, but bring some interesting features of the Packagist server (automatic update of package definitions) for a very low cost in case you use a third party service like Github to host your private packages, and that the use of VCS repositories makes every Composer update excessively long.
+Also, this project is not intended to be another complete Packagist server, or a static packages generator like Satis, but bring some interesting features of the Packagist server (automatic update of package definitions) for a very low cost in case you use a third party service like Github or Gitlab to host your private packages, and that the use of VCS repositories makes every Composer update excessively long.

 **Features include:**